onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Justice depends on truth, consequentiality and understanding

-By mapping out the consequentiality graph we can determine how up i subsidiarity something belongs to

 Is cannot be so easily separated from ought
 As much as there “is”, there is just as much“ought”